SlugEnt/SlugNuke/README.md

 - Any time you add a new project to the solution you need to re-run setup.
 - If you remove a project from a solution you need to manually remove it from the nukeSolutionBuild.conf file.
 - Use the [ExcludeFromCodeCoverage] attribute to exclude classes or methods from Code Coverage Results.
+- It is recommended to use Source Link for Libraries so that users can debug into them from their programs.
+See SourceLink Below

 ## Setup
 The setup target will take an existing solution target and convert it to the proper format for this build process.
 It will perform the following: